PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Resize shape literal rendering plus alias-aware rank-3/4/5 channel-first shape queries are co-located with that contract; statement emission remains outside this read-only graph-policy boundary.
+The same owner decides whether a package graph is a single public-input/public- output chain whose non-data inputs are all constants.
+Transpose-convolution data input positions retain their explicit exception; branching, multiple outputs, or dynamic side inputs reject the sequential fast path.

 Generated CONCAT and adjacent Slice layout policy has a focused Torch-free owner in `pytorch_concat_policy.py`.
 It owns channel-first input expressions,